arcus/education_modules/pandas_transform/pandas_transform.md

 After completion of this module, learners will be able to:

+- Import `pandas` and use functions from the `pandas` package.
+- Load data into a `pandas` DataFrame.
-- Navigate the row and column structure of a `pandas` DataFrame
+- Explore the contents of a DataFrame, including missing data.
-- Locate data using the `.loc` method
-- Filter data using conditional statements
-- Create new DataFrames from existing DataFrames
+- Create new columns in an existing DataFrame.
-- Edit data in a `pandas` DataFrame.

 @end